alcash55/House/README.md

 - Blinds
 - Footrail
 - Garage door opener
+- Fix Garage door storage that mounts to the wall by the garage door
 - Re-paint siding that has water damage
 - Re-caulk siding where it is missing or damaged
 - Caulk kitchen granite